treeWater/code-mentors/README.md

-# The Mentorship Network
+# The Code Mentors Network
 A public network of mentor and mentee accounts.
 Let's learn from each other.
-The Mentorship Network was started by [Calvin Koepke](https://twitter.com/cjkoepke) as a way to propagate a mentorship mentality.
+The Code Mentors Network was started by [Calvin Koepke](https://twitter.com/cjkoepke) as a way to propagate a mentorship mentality.
 The rules of the network are a unique blend of turnover, commitment, and accountability.

 **I'm currently open for both a [mentor](#become-a-mentor) and [mentee](#become-a-mentee).**